charlotte3517/hotel-booking-front/README.md

 # Hotel Booking Frontend

-This project is a frontend application for a hotel booking platform,
-built using React and hosted on AWS ECS with Fargate.
+Frontend for a hotel booking platform, built with React and hosted on AWS ECS.
-It integrates with Amadeus API for hotel availability and Google Places API for reviews.
-While currently connected to Amadeus's testing environment,
-this platform is designed to support real-time booking data when connected to the production environment.
+Displays hotel availability and reviews by integrating data from backend APIs connected to Amadeus and Google Places.
+Designed for a seamless user experience, including searching, booking, and viewing confirmations.

 View Project: http://charlotte3517.com